TheOdinProject/curriculum/javascript/async-apis/promises-async.md

 })
 ~~~

-Of course there many more occasions where one would want to use Promises beyond fetching data, so learning these things now will be very useful to you.
+Of course, there are many more occasions where one would want to use Promises beyond fetching data, so learning these things now will be very useful to you.

 ### Assignment